dividat/playos/Readme.md

 - `Settings > Display > Graphics controller:` set `VBoxSVGA` (see [this issue](https://discourse.nixos.org/t/trying-to-fix-very-poor-virtualbox-install-experience/2488), but it [should be resolved on NixOS 20.03](https://github.com/NixOS/nixpkgs/commit/58d0134da072548eb66d9313ad629e4dffddfd9d)),
 - `Settings > System > Motherboard`: enable EFI.

-3. Start the virtual machine.
-You will be prompted to select an optical drive, select the previously built `result/playos-installer-VERSION.iso`.
-Then, follow the installation procedure.
-Once the installation has been completed, power off the virtual machine.
+3. Install PlayOS from `result/playos-installer-VERSION.iso` to the virtual machine.
+Don’t forget to remove the optical drive in `Settings > Storage` once the installation has been completed.

-4. In `Settings > Storage`, remove the optical drive containing `playos-installer-VERSION.iso`.
-Then, start the virtual machine.

 ## Change Log